eboukamza/finlambda/README.md

 It uses [Ramda](https://ramdajs.com/).

-Why finlambda
+Why finlambda?
 ---

-Build your custom calculator for taxes, compose it easily using ramda.
+Build your custom calculator for taxes and compose it easily using ramda.

 finlambda allows write your business rules easy to understand, easy to change and without side effects.